A Vegan Diet Can Be Healthy… Here’s How:

 A Little Bit of My Story

-Vitamin B12 or cobalamin is crucial for many processes in our body, not the least of which is to oxygenate the hemoglobin in our blood.
+Vitamin B12 or cobalamin is crucial for many processes in our body including the oxygenation of hemoglobin in our blood.
+The oxygenation of hemoglobin in our blood is what brings oxygen to every cell in your brain and body.

-If we do not get enough, then we get a condition very similar to anemia called pernicious anemia (also called Addison’s anemia).
+If we do not get enough, then we get a condition called pernicious anemia (or Addison’s anemia).

 The symptoms of pernicious anemia include feeling fatigued and lightheaded, stomach inflammation, shortness of breath, and pins and needles sensations most often in your extremities.